atmajs/mask-binding/README.md

 	this.node // mask DOM Node
 	this.model // model object
 	this.element // HTMLElement
-	this.value // object property PATH
-	this.property // HTMLElement property PATH @default 'element.value' for dualbinder, OR 'element.innerHTML' for singlebinder
-	this.setter = node.attr.setter; // @default null, use controller function as setter
-	this.getter = node.attr.getter; // @default null, use controller function as getter
+	this.value // property PATH in a MODEL to BIND this.property //  property PATH in a PROVIDER to BIND @default 'element.value' for dualbinder, OR 'element.innerHTML' for singlebinder this.setter = node.attr.setter; // @default null, use controller function as setter this.getter = node.attr.getter; // @default null, use controller function as getter
 ````